merchant-prince/002-pwa-password-generator/README.md

 # password-generator

-A PWA that generates a password.
+A PWA that generates passwords.
+Site is live [here](https://peaceful-peony-af8d4a.netlify.app).

 ## Project setup
 ```